How is my average rate calculated for F&O?

 Rs.
 48,500

-* For F&O trades, the FIFO principle is applicable to the average rate calculation for both carry forward and intraday positions.
+* For F&O trades, the FIFO (First In, First Out) principle is applied for calculating the average rate of both carry forward and intraday positions.

-* During the day, the weighted average rate is displayed for intraday positions.
-The FIFO-based average rate is updated on our trading platforms at the end of the day.
+Intraday Positions : During the trading day, the weighted average rate is displayed for intraday positions.
+However, The FIFO-based average rate is updated on our trading platforms at the end of the day.

 Still need help?
 Create Ticket